UweGerdes/frontend-development/docker-gulp.md

 $ xvfb-run -a [-e /dev/stdout] casperjs test --engine=slimerjs test-forms.js --cfg=config/default.js
 ```

-## Use Docker uwegerdes/gulp-frontend
+# Docker uwegerdes/gulp-frontend

-During developement I've used cache docker to speed up the building of the docker image.
+During development I've used cache docker to speed up the building of the docker image.

 I'm using some firewall settings - make sure the localhost ports 3142 and 3143 are open for Docker (mine works in the subnet 172.17.0.0/24).